-Department of Adult Correction - Confinement: Active sentences for misdemeanor convictions are served in local jails and only incur costs to the Statewide Misdemeanant Confinement Program (SMCP) when the sentence exceeds 90 days, or the conviction is for impaired driving.
-The average active sentence for Class 2 misdemeanor convictions is

-20 days.
-Because the new charge in the proposed legislation doesn't meet either criterion, Fiscal Research anticipates convictions of the new charge resulting in active sentences would have no fiscal impact to the State.
+- Department of Adult Correction Confinement: Active sentences for misdemeanor convictions are served in local jails and only incur costs to the Statewide Misdemeanant Confinement Program (SMCP) when the sentence exceeds 90 days, or the conviction is for impaired driving. - o 22% of Class 2 misdemeanor convictions receive an active sentence with an average length of 20 days.
+Because the expanded Class 2 misdemeanor does not meet either criterion above, Fiscal Research anticipates convictions of this offense resulting in an active sentence would have no fiscal impact to the State.